 My issue with the concept is that it doesn’t account for circumstances that you are unable to change.
-It has a certain americana philosophy a fake-it-till-you-make-it manifesto that’s easy to buy into, but creating an ideal life is much much more complicated than just thinking positively and taking what you need.
-Especially for those who are compassionate activists, we can’t simply take what we need and block out everything else.
+It has a certain americana philosophy a fake-it-till-you-make-it manifesto that’s easy to buy into, but creating an ideal life is much more complicated than just thinking positively and taking what you need.
+Especially for those who are compassionate activists, we can’t block out the injustices that people face every day.

-We are affected by circumstances, our environment, other people, time, and countless other factors, including how the people around us are affected and sometimes we don’t even notice how much others' feelings affect us.
+We are affected by circumstances, our environment, other people, time, and countless other factors, including how the people around us are affected.
 Aye!

 We like to be the drivers of our bodies and minds, but sometimes we break down and need repairs, or need parts replaced.
-We carry shame for not feeling, looking, acting perfect.
+We carry shame for not feeling, looking, and acting perfect.
 We carry trauma from earlier in our lives, and sometimes it’s pressingly current.
-Often we are in pain and it takes guts, not positive thinking, to recognize it, to face it and move through it in a constructive way.
-This process is often referred to as shadow work, the validity of which is often supported by Jungian or analytical psychology.
+Often we are in pain and it takes guts, not positive thinking, to recognize our circumstances, to face them and move through forward in a constructive way.
+This process is often referred to as shadow work, a concept in Jungian or analytical psychology.

-We can’t simply make the magical thinking and watch injustices fix themselves, especially when we see ourselves as realists.
+We can’t simply make the magical thinking and watch injustices fix themselves, especially when we see ourselves as activists.

-The world is noisier than ever before, thanks to blogs like these, social media, advertisements, memes, and the vastness of the digital landscape, so spellwork offers time just for you and your thoughts and your intentions.
+The world is noisier than ever before, thanks to blogs like these, social media, advertisements, memes, and the vastness of the digital landscape, so spellwork offers time just for you, your thoughts and your intentions.

-When we take time to dig into our creativity through ritual, we commune with endless potential and possibility, and find a point, a direction to move us forward.
+When we take time to dig into our creativity through ritual, we commune with endless potential and possibility, finding a point, a star, a cardinal direction, that propels us forward.

-Some traditional spell workers choose to summon demons, archangels, spirits, personalities.
+Some traditional spellworkers choose to summon demons, archangels, spirits, and/or personalities.